girlscript/winter-of-contributing/C_CPP/Macros in C/Macros.md

 Let's have  alook at each of the following: <br><br>

 ## Object like Macros
-These are basically used to assign a value to a certain variable and are mostly used to define mathematical values and constants like Pi, e, iota etc.
+These are used to assign a value to a certain variable and are mostly used to define mathematical values and constants like Pi, e, iota etc.

 For example: &nbsp; **#define speed 10000**